Teachers across England and Wales vote to strike

 Teachers across England and Wales have voted to strike for seven days over the next two months amid fears walkouts will lead to a return to online lessons and Covid-style classes.

-Nine out of 10 members of the National Education Union (NEU) voted for strike action and the union passed the 50 per cent ballot turnout required by law.
+Nine out of 10 members of the National Education Union (NEU) voted for the action and the union passed the 50 per cent ballot turnout required by law.

-The NEU announced there would be seven days of walkouts between now and mid-March, but said any individual school will be affected only on four of the days.
+The NEU announced there would be seven days of walkouts between now and mid-March, but said any individual school will be affected only on four days.

+The first day of strikes will be on February 1, when more than 23,000 schools in England and Wales are expected to be affected, the NEU said.

+The date is the same day as a “national day of action” that will see rallies across the country and a strike by 100,000 civil servants.

 Downing Street had called on the unions to call off any strike.